marleeeeeey/turret_commander/README.md

 ## Devlog

-- Reuse hexagonal tileset, map, navigation and player scene.
-Player controllable by mouse : 2024-05-15
+- Reused the hexagonal tileset and player scene (spaceship) - the player is controlled with the mouse: 2024-05-15
-- Add enemy scene.
-Enemy moves towards the center of the map : 2024-05-15
+- Added an enemy scene.
+By default, it moves to the center of the map: 2024-05-15
-- Add keyboard and gamepad controls for player : 2024-05-15
+- The player is controlled with the keyboard and gamepad: 2024-05-15
-- Spaceship may shoot : 2024-05-15
+- The player can shoot: 2024-05-15
-- Spaceship creates turrets : 2024-05-16
+- The player can create turrets: 2024-05-16
-- Turrets attacks enemies : 2024-05-16
+- Turrets attack enemies: 2024-05-16
+- Created the player's fort area: 2024-05-19
+- Disabled collisions for turrets: 2024-05-19
+- Enemies collide with turrets and the fort, as well as the map.
+The player collides only with the map and enemies: 2024-05-19
+- Enemies try to crash into nearby turrets: 2024-05-19
+- Turrets have a limited number of charges: 2024-05-20
+- The hero recharges turrets when near them: 2024-05-20
+- Implemented the pause menu: 2024-05-21
+- Reused the pause menu for the game over message: 2024-05-21
+- Added HUD with player and fort health: 2024-05-21
+- Added sound effects for shooting and explosions: 2024-05-21
+- Improved UI.
+Added start game, pause, and game over menus.
+Added health and score counters: 2024-05-22
+- Added increasing enemy spawn rate over time: 2024-05-23
+- Added lifecycle for bullets.
+Added limits on the number of turrets and bullets: 2024-05-23
+- First release of the MVP for itch.io: 2024-05-23

 ## Assets